shahcompbio/proteomegenerator3/README.md

 7. `recommended_NDR`: run bambu with recommended NDR (as determined by bambu's algorithm)
 8. `skip_multisample`: skip multi-sample transcript merging and process samples individually
 9. `single_best_only`: select only the single best ORF per transcript [default: false]
+10. `fusions`: enable processing of fusion predictions from ctat-lr-fusion [default: false].
+When enabled, fusion ORFs will be included in the final proteome database.
+Requires `fusion_tsv` column in samplesheet pointing to ctat-lr-fusion output files.
-10. `uniprot_proteome`: local path to UniProt proteome for (i) BLAST-based ORF validation in Transdecoder subworkflow and (ii) concatenation of the final proteome fasta file.
+11. `uniprot_proteome`: local path to UniProt proteome for (i) BLAST-based ORF validation in Transdecoder subworkflow and (ii) concatenation of the final proteome fasta file.
-11. `UPID`: UniProt proteome ID (UPID) for automated download (if no local path was provided with option #10) [default: UP000005640]
+12. `UPID`: UniProt proteome ID (UPID) for automated download (if no local path was provided with option #11) [default: UP000005640]

 ## Credits